vajramsrujan/special_peaks/README.md

 A signal processing assignment I completed in MATLAB.

 # DESCRIPTION
-This was a signal processing task I was asked to complete as part of an intense interview process for a company creating wearable technology for sleep medicine.
+This was a signal processing task I was asked to complete as part of an interview process for a company creating wearable technology for sleep medicine.
 It features an interesting 'special peak' detection problem and requires an understanding of basic signal theory and MATLAB proficiency.

 The assignment goals are to:
 1. Remove signal drift